MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

 ## Create new report

-Once you are done with all operations, move on to the Power BI report authoring page by selecting **Create report** on the top ribbon.
+Once you're done with all operations, move on to the Power BI report authoring page by selecting **Create report** on the top ribbon.

 :::image type="content" source="media/tutorial-data-science-create-report/visualize-this-data.png" alt-text="Screenshot shows how to create a report.":::

 Once the report page appears, add these visuals:

 1. Select the text box on the top ribbon and enter a title for the report, such as "Bank Customer Churn".
 Change the font size and background color in the Format panel.
 Adjust the font size and color by selecting the text and using the format bar.
 1. In the Visualizations panel, select the **Card** icon.
 From the **Data** pane, select **Churn Rate**.
 Change the font size and background color in the Format panel.
 Drag this visualization to the top right of the report.

     :::image type="content" source="media/tutorial-data-science-create-report/card-churn.png" alt-text="Screenshot shows addition of Churn Rate card." lightbox="media/tutorial-data-science-create-report/card-churn.png":::